marioiskander/cmacc-host/README.md

 You can add files using a text editor, move files using a file manager, edit files with an editor or the "Edit" view in the app.
 If you use an IDE - for instance Emacs - you can make edits across groups of files and otherwise improve your productivity.

 Feedback at CommonAccord.Slack.com or commonaccord@gmail.com, or ... make a pull request!

+DEPENDENCIES:

+A LAMP stack, for instance MAMP (mamp.info).